mozilla/application-services/docs/adr/0008-sync-payload-evolution.md

   particularly around data-loss for older clients.
 For example, adding a credit-card on a Nightly version but having it be completely unavailable on a release firefox isn't acceptable.

+### Use separate collections for new data

+We could store the new data in a separate collection.
+For example define a bookmarks2 collection where each record has the same guid as one in bookmarks alongside any new fields.
+Newer clients use both collections to sync.

+The pros and cons:

+* Good, because it allows newer clients to sync new data without affecting recent or older clients
+* Bad, because sync writes would lose atomicity without server changes.
+  We can currently write to a single collection in an atomic way, but don't have a way to write to multiple collections.
+* Bad because this number of collections grows each time we want to add fields.
+* Bad because it potentially leaks extra information to an attacker that gets access to the encrypted server records.
+  For example if we added a new collection for a single field, then the attacker could guess if that field was set or not based on the size of the encrypted record.
+* Bad because it's difficult to handle nested data with this approach, for example adding a field to a history record visit.
+* Bad because it has the same issue with dependent data as the chosen solution.

 ## Links <!-- optional -->